mateuszone/AdvertisementAPI/README.md

 ##### These urls allow everyone to make all crud operations without registration.

-##### On this url you can enter additional query parameter "category" after ? to retrieve only records within specified category
+##### On this url you can enter additional query parameter "category" after ? to retrieve only records within specified category:

 `[GET] /api/offers/`